mui/material-ui/docs/data/base/guides/working-with-tailwind-css/working-with-tailwind-css.md

 export default Slider;
 ```

-Note that we've used the `componentsProps` prop to assign specific Tailwind CSS utility classes in each part of the component.
+To assign specific Tailwind CSS utility classes for each part of the component, we're using `componentsProps`.
+Most of them were copied from the original markup with small adjustments now that it is interactive.

+### Add the slider to the player

 Let's add the `Slider` into the `Player` component now:

+**Player.tsx**

 ```diff
 --- a/src/Player.tsx